 125 Harvard Ave.

 The aromatic smells of coffee and fresh pastries hit your nose as soon as you walk into Café Brazil Bakery.
 A haven for coffee lovers, the bakery offers a section of fresh-brewed options, including espressos, cappuccinos, Americanos, cold brews, and lattes.
 There are many delectable pastries and snacks behind the glass, but you’ll regret not trying the sweet bread, a traditional staple of Brazilian bakeries.
-The empanadas and croquettes will appeal to the hungry customers looking for something a bit more substantial.
+The empadas and croquettes will appeal to the hungry customers looking for something a bit more substantial.
 The combined price of a coffee and pastry is under $5, a deal you’ll be hard-pressed to find at any other cafe.
-Other traditional options include a sweet and smooth flan and milk cake.
-For Brazilian students missing home, or anyone wanting to sample a traditional Brazilian café,it’s a must.
+Other traditional options include a sweet and smooth flan and beijinho, a traditional Brazilian birthday candy.
+For Brazilian students missing home, or anyone wanting to sample a traditional Brazilian café, it’s a must.

 Garlic ’n Lemons

 Offering Mediterranean food at reasonable prices, this mom-and-son-operated restaurant is one of Allston’s lesser-known treasures.
 There is a wide array of menu options to appeal to both carnivores and vegetarians.
 The shawarma, kebabs, Greek salads, and falafel are fresh and prepared quickly.
 One taste and you’ll feel as though you’ve gone on a trip to the Mediterranean.